gsapkar/architectural-kata-flex-exams/architecture_decision_records/adr2-use-azure-event-grid.md

 The system needs to support asynchronous communication between microservices to ensure loose coupling and flexibility in a cloud environment.

 ## Decision:
-Azure Event Grid was chosen as the event-driven architecture solution for its native integration with Azure services, including microservices deployed on AKS, enabling efficient and reliable asynchronous communication through events.
+We will use Azure Event Grid as the central event ingestion and processing service.
+It has native integration with Azure services, including functions and microservices deployed on AKS, enabling efficient and reliable asynchronous communication through events.
+Each microservice will publish events to Event Grid, and other microservices and functions will subscribe to these events for processing.

 ## Consequences:
 **Positive:**